Geriatric Care Managers Help Navigate the Caregiver Journey

 What services do geriatric care managers provide for seniors and families?

-• Safety and security – monitor seniors living independently, recommend technology to improve security or safety, watch for changes and potential risks of abuse or fraud
+• Safety and security – monitor seniors living independently, recommend technology to improve security or protection, watch for changes and potential risks of abuse or fraud

-• Home care services – determine which services your older adult needs, help families hire and monitor those services
+• Home care services – determine which services your older adult needs, and help families hire and monitor them.

 • Medical management – go to doctor appointments and be a health advocate, facilitate communication between doctor, patient, and family, and make sure seniors follow their doctor’s instructions